Convert Mesh to Triangle Mesh and Primitive Shape to Mesh

 Below example converts a Box to triangle mesh with custom memory layout.

-Convert the Primitive to a Mesh
+Primitive to a

 A sphere is a perfectly round geometrical object in three-dimensional space that appear everywhere from sports balls to planets in space.
 Let’s use the Sphere primitive to create a mesh.
 The code example below converts a Sphere to mesh.